nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_resource_relationships.md

 To represent this using FHIR, GP suppliers **MUST** create a `MedicationStatement` about each medication or medical device record that is contained on the GP system.
 Each `MedicationStatement` will reflect an item that was ordered using one of the 3 business processes previously described or a medication or medical device that was prescribed or allocated elsewhere but has been recorded by a clinician at the practice.

-Where a medication statement represents an order, it will be based on a one or more `MedicationRequest` resources that reflect the ordering/prescribing of that medication or medical device by the practice.
+Where a medication statement represents an order, it will be based on one or more `MedicationRequest` resources that reflect the ordering/prescribing of that medication or medical device by the practice.

 The GP Connect profile of the `MedicationRequest` will be used to represent the 2 stages of the ordering process: